santoshjoshi/camel-bindy-example/README.md

 #####Camel Route

 A Camel route is written that executes as below

-1. Reads a txt huge text file delimeted with '|'
+1. Reads a txt huge text file(student.txt) delimeted with '|'  from inbox directory
 2. Unmarshals it to a JAVA POJO
 3. Process POJO
 4. Create another POJO during processing
-4. Marshal the pojo back to new file after processing
+4. Marshal the pojo back to new file (studentResult.txt) in outbox directory after processing

 #####Setting up the Example